Study and internships abroad, and advice from the Ministry for Foreign Affairs

 A study period must be of at least 90 days’ duration to qualify as an Erasmus exchange.
 The days on which you study when physically present on campus at the host or when using remote methods are used to calculate scholarship-qualifying days.

-On 11 May 2021, a webinar was broadcasted for the students who are going on exchange in the autumn semester of 2021.
+View this informative webinar for students who are going on exchange in the spring semester of 2022.

-The webinar (held in English) answered questions about the situation in the world, security and insurance, practical questions and tips and advice for studies abroad in the autumn term 2021.
-You also heard from two current exchange students about their time abroad.
+The webinar (held in English) answered questions about security and insurance, practical questions and tips and advice for studies abroad in the spring term 2022.
+You will also hear from two current exchange students about their time abroad.